kevinlekiller/simple_php_yenc_decode/README.md

 ### Installation:

-If you compiled, you end up with a .so or .dll file.
+After compiling you end up with a .so or .dll file.

-You can also download a pre-made binary for linux (see the Included Binary section).

 My php.ini didn't have a default "extensions" dir,